krzychb/toit-samples/climate-tft/README.md

 jag flash --wifi-ssid [ssid-of-your-wifi] --wifi-password [password-to-your-wifi] --name climate-tft-name
 ```

-Replace `[ssid-of-your-wifi]` and `[password-to-your-wifi]` with SSID and password to access point of your wifi.
+Replace `[ssid-of-your-wifi]` and `[password-to-your-wifi]` with SSID and password to access the point of your wifi.
 Instead of `climate-tft-name` put a specific name of your choice.
 You can skip `--name climate-tft-name` if there no other Toit devices running on your network.

-You will be asked to select a port name to your board.
+You will be asked to select a port name for your board.
 ESP-WROVER-KIT will be visible under two ports.
 Select the port with the higher number.
-The log of successful flashing will look similar to below:
+The log of successful flashing will look similar to the below:

 ```
 PS C:\Users\krzys\toit\climate-tft> jag flash --wifi-ssid my-ssid --wifi-password my-password  --name climate-tft-krzysztof